Numerical-Analysis/Spr2020Math377/README.md

 ### Jupyter Notebook
 Once you have installed Jupyte Notebook, you can launch it using Anaconda, or you can simply execute "jupyter notebook" in the command line.
 Here is a [tutorial](https://towardsdatascience.com/a-beginners-tutorial-to-jupyter-notebooks-1b2f8705888a) that I found online.

+## HW instructions:

+For regular written exercises, you can either scan your work or type up your work (I don't prefer one way or another).
+In either case, you need to upload ONE SINGLE pdf on Canvas.

+If you don't want to scan, you can turn in a physical copy of your work in class of the same day.

 ## Schedule
 ('Q' means we have quiz that day)